jcvignoli/lumiere-movies/src/README.txt

 Visit the [Official website](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Official website") to see how the plugin can improve your website.

 **Lumiere!
 Movies** helps you integrate loads of information about movies and stars.
 Widgets, links to informative popup, and dedicated taxonomy pages are available.
-You even in a click include movie's information into your posts.
-Everything is automatised: although the plugin works out of the box and doesn't need any further change in the settings, your can change the themes, add taxonomy to your pages, remove links, and use many hidden features.
-Information about movie directors, pictures, all the information is retrieved from the famous [IMDb](https://www.imdb.com "Internet movie database") website.
+You can easily include movie's information into your posts.
+Everything is automatised and no further configuration is required from the user.
+However, although the plugin works out of the box, your can change the themes, add taxonomy to your pages, remove links, display automatically information according to your blog posts' titles, and use many hidden features.
+All the information about movie directors, pictures, etc. is retrieved from the well-known [IMDb](https://www.imdb.com "Internet movie database") website.
 Lumière! ensures that you have the most accurate and reliable information always available on your blog.

 Many features are available in the wordpress editing interfaces (Gutenberg, Visual editor, and HTML editor).